 Nutritional Cramping Remedies

-Finally for a bit of fun, I thought going through the cramp remedies that are around, might help you out.
+Finally, for a bit of fun, I thought to go through the cramp remedies that are around, might help you out.
 You never know – you might find the one that’ll work for you, and because I am not willing to rule them out – and scientific studies generally lag behind what’s happening in the real world.

 Salt in your socks

 To help with salt absorption through the skin.
 Debunked, but I thought I’d throw it in.
 I never heard of something so crazy.

 Quinine has been used to treat muscle spasms or muscle cramps.
 It has been taken off the market in tablet form (for over the counter sales) because it can damage blood cells.
 It is not approved in Australia or the US for treatment of muscle cramps, the other type of cramps mind you, not the ones related to cycling.

 There was a study down in 2002 that showed that short-term treatment with 400 mg quinine per day can effectively prevent nocturnal leg cramps in adults without relevant side-effects.
 This is not a direct link to EAMC. http://www.ncbi.nlm.nih.gov/pubmed/12074203

 Interestingly though, if you want to try this, be aware that there is about 83 milligrams of quinine in a liter of tonic water.
 So you would have to consume nearly 5 litres of tonic per day to replicate this study.

 Based on the premise that Certain mechanisms within muscles misfire when a muscle is extremely tired.
 Small nerves that should keep the muscle from over contracting malfunction, and the muscle bunches when it should relax.
 Pickle juice may work by countermanding the malfunction.
 Something in the acidic juice, perhaps even a specific molecule of some kind, may be lighting up specialized nervous system receptors in the throat or stomach, which, in turn, send out nerve signals that somehow disrupt the reflex melee in the muscles.